rbaker2019/BurgerBuilder/readme.md

 5. The Aux.js wrapper will be written as Auxillary.js, to make things easier on Windows.

 6. I prefer to return early, such as in the `switch` statement in BurgerIngredient.js

+7. I prefer functional components, unless there's a good reason to use classes, such as state management.
+Ex: BurgerIngredient will remain a functional component.